project-open-data/project-open-data.github.io/schema.md

 **Cardinality** | (0,1)
 **Required** | No
 **Accepted Values** | See Usage Notes
-**Usage Notes** | Distribution is a concatenation, as appropriate, of the following elements: **Download URL** and **Format**.
-If an entry has only one dataset, enter details for that one; if it has multiple datasets (such as a bulk download and an API), separate entry with a comma, as seen below:
+**Usage Notes** | Distribution is a concatenation, as appropriate, of the following elements: **accessURL** and **format**.
+If an entry has only one dataset, enter details for that one; if it has multiple datasets (such as a bulk download and an API), separate entries with a comma, as seen below:

     "distribution": [
             {